 A person who is very large may not fit into the opening of a conventional CT scanner or may be over the weight limit—usually 450 pounds—for the moving table.

-Patients who are extremely overweight or who have abnormal heart rhythms are usually not good candidates for this test because image quality may be compromised.
+Patients who are extremely overweight or who have abnormal heart rhythms may not be good candidates for this test because image quality may be compromised.

-Although CCTA examinations are growing in use, coronary angiography is still the main method for detecting coronary artery stenosis, which is a significant narrowing of an artery that could require treatment such as a stent or bypass surgery.
-Unlike CTA, which is only a diagnostic test, coronary angiography can be used for both diagnosis and treatment in a single session.
+Unlike CCTA, which is only a diagnostic test, invasive coronary angiography can be used for both diagnosis and treatment in a single session.
 If a narrowing or blockage is found during a CCTA, it cannot be treated at the same time.
 Patients with a high risk of coronary artery disease and typical symptoms might undergo coronary angiography instead of CCTA because they are more likely to need treatment.

-CCTA is often not useful in patients with many areas of old, calcified (hardened) plaque, which is often the case in older patients.
+CCTA can be difficult to read if there are many areas of old, calcified (hardened) plaque, which can be the case in older patients.